Impact of stellar population synthesis choices on forward modelling-based redshift distribution estimates: Galaxy population model

-The galaxy stellar metallicity prescription is the same as the one implemented in the \textsc{Prospector-}$\alpha$ model.
-The prior $P(Z_{*}|M_{*})$ allows to sample galaxy stellar metallicities $\log(Z_*/Z_{\odot})$ conditioned on their stellar masses $\log(M_*/M_{\odot})$.
+The galaxy stellar metallicity prescription $P(Z_{*}|M_{*})$ allows to sample galaxy stellar metallicities $\log(Z_*/Z_{\odot})$ conditioned on their stellar masses $\log(M_*/M_{\odot})$.
 Stellar metallicity affects the optical-to-near-infrared flux ratios and helps to set the normalisation and shape of the SED blueward of the Lyman limit, therefore properly modelling it is of great importance.
 The stellar metallicity is modelled as a clipped Gaussian distribution where the mean and the standard deviation at fixed stellar mass are taken from the $z=0$ SDSS stellar mass-stellar metallicity relationship of \cite{Gallazzi2005}.
 The clipped range of possible galaxy stellar metallicities is set to match that of the MIST isochrones \citep{Dotter2016,Choi2016,Paxton2011,Paxton2013,Paxton2015} used in \textsc{FSPS}, namely $-1.98 < \log{(Z_*/Z_{\odot})} < 0.19$.
 The standard deviation as a function of stellar mass is defined as the $84\mathrm{th}-16\mathrm{th}$ percentile range from the \cite{Gallazzi2005} relationship.
 This definition of the standard deviation is roughly twice the observed one from the $z=0$ relationship, and is adopted in order to account for potential unknown systematics or redshift evolution.
-The distribution of physical properties of galaxies drawn from the \textsc{Prospector-}$\beta$ model is shown in Figure \ref{fig:tortorelli_2024_figure1}.
+The distribution of physical properties of galaxies drawn from the \textsc{Prospector-}$\beta$ model is shown in Fig. \ref{fig:tortorelli_2024_figure1}.

 The \textsc{Prospector-}$\beta$ model also provides the prescriptions for the stellar population components and their parameters that are required to generate SEDs with \textsc{FSPS}.
-For some prescriptions, \textsc{Prospector-}$\beta$ uses the default implementation in \textsc{FSPS}, while for others, namely the emission from the gas component, the dust attenuation and emission, and the AGN component, it uses specific prescriptions, some of them already implemented in the \textsc{Prospector-}$\alpha$ model.
+For some prescriptions, \textsc{Prospector-}$\beta$ uses the default implementation in \textsc{FSPS}, while for others, namely the emission from the gas component, the dust attenuation and emission, and the AGN component, it uses specific prescriptions.